 Detailed information on bone marrow transplant, including preparation, types of transplant, transplant team, and possible procedure-related complications or side effects

-Detailed information on chronic myelogenous leukemia, including symptoms, diagnosis, and treatment
+Detailed information on symptoms of chronic myelogenous leukemia.

 G6PD deficiency is an inherited condition.
 It is when the body doesn’t have enough of an enzyme called G6PD.
 Here's what you need to know about this condition.

 Hereditary hemochromatosis is one of the most common genetic disorders in the U.S. It causes your body to absorb too much iron from the food you eat.
 Read on to learn more.

 Immune thrombocytopenic purpura (ITP) is a blood disorder.
 With this disease, you have a lower amount of platelets than normal in your blood.
 Platelets are blood cell fragments that help with blood clotting.
 Having fewer platelets can cause easy bruising, bleeding gums, and internal bleeding.